spikeheap/spikeheap.github.io/src/_posts/2010-11-24-checking-an-annotated-field-is-an-enum.md

 slug: checking-an-annotated-field-is-an-enum
 title: Checking an annotated field is an enum
 wordpress_id: 53
 tags:
+  - engineering
-- java enum programming
+  - guide
 description: Whilst building an annotation processor for a Seam/Wicket project I'm working on I needed to do a specific action if the annotated field was an `enum`
 ---